9.3.1 Disclosure

 1. Other considerations may prohibit the disclosure of tax information for non-tax criminal purposes.
 This includes:

-4. information obtained from, or on behalf of, a grand jury proceeding, unless a valid court order permitting the use of such information has been issued under the USCS Fed Rules Crim Proc R 6(e)
+4. Information obtained from, or on behalf of, a grand jury proceeding, unless a valid court order permitting the use of such information has been issued under the Fed.
+R. Crim.
+Proc.
+6(e).

 Situations Which May Require Disclosure

-1. Return information (other than taxpayer return information) relating to the commission of non-tax Federal criminal offenses or violations of non-tax Federal criminal laws, which is obtained by a special agent during the course of an official investigation, will be reported by memorandum to the SAC (see IRM 9.3.1.9.1.1) and may be disclosed pursuant to 26 USC §6103(i)(3)(A) by officials authorized under Delegation Order 11-2 (formerly Delegation Order 156 (Rev. 17)).
+1. Return information (other than taxpayer return information) relating to the commission of non-tax Federal criminal offenses or violations of non-tax Federal criminal laws, which is obtained by a SA during the course of an official investigation, will be reported by memorandum to the SAC (see IRM 9.3.1.9.1.1, Return Information (Other Than Taxpayer Return Information) and the Non-Tax Violation) and may be disclosed pursuant to IRC 6103(i)(3)(A) by officials authorized under Delegation Order 11-2 (formerly Delegation Order 156 (Rev. 17)).

 Emergencies

-1. In emergency circumstances involving the imminent danger of death or physical injury to any individual, the Secretary may disclose return information to the extent necessary to apprise appropriate officers and employees of any Federal or state law enforcement agency (26 USC §6103(i)(3)(B)(i)), see IRM 9.3.1.9.1.2 for further discussion.
+1. In emergency circumstances involving the imminent danger of death or physical injury to any individual, the Secretary may disclose return information to the extent necessary to apprise appropriate officers and employees of any Federal or state law enforcement agency (IRC 6103(i)(3)(B)(i)), see IRM 9.3.1.9.1.2, Emergency Circumstances, for further discussion.

-2. In emergency circumstances involving flight from Federal prosecution, the Secretary may disclose return information to the extent necessary to apprise appropriate officers or employees of any Federal law enforcement agency (26 USC §6103(I)(3)(B)(ii)).
-Special Agents in Charge have 26 USC §6103(i)(3)(B)(ii) disclosure authority.
+2. In emergency circumstances involving flight from Federal prosecution, the Secretary may disclose return information to the extent necessary to apprise appropriate officers or employees of any Federal law enforcement agency (IRC 6103(I)(3)(B)(ii)).
+SACs have IRC 6103(i)(3)(B)(ii) disclosure authority.

 Threats To The President and Certain Government Officials